Welcome Rebecca to The Inner Stage

-I’m really thrilled to be joining The Inner Stage.
+I’m really thrilled to be a part of The Inner Stage.
 I wanted to take a moment to introduce myself and share a bit about my work.

 My path to becoming a therapist was a bit roundabout.
 I’ve always been interested in people more than anything: specifically, the ways that we connect with others, struggle, and grow.
 When I was younger this interest took the form of creative writing: mostly poems, short stories, and the odd fragment of a novel.
 In college I majored in Education, intrigued by how our schooling system fosters (or fails to foster) community, respect, and trust.
 I loved researching and writing about how building interpersonal connections helps students learn.

 After graduating, though, it became clear to me that my heart wasn’t fully in research; it was in working directly with people to help facilitate their healing and growth.
-Specifically, as a queer and nonbinary (identifying as neither completely male or female) person, I wanted to provide empathetic and culturally competant psychotherapy to LGBTQ+ people.
+I specialize in working with people from all backgrounds struggling with trauma, anxiety and depression.
+Specifically, as a queer and nonbinary (identifying as neither completely male or female) person, I also wanted to provide empathetic and culturally competent psychotherapy to LGBTQ+ people as part of my practice.
 There is a great need for therapists who deeply understand and can help clients navigate issues related to gender and sexuality, and I am glad to be able to help fill that need.

-At The Inner Stage, I have been able to combine my focus on the LGBTQ+ community with psychodrama-informed therapy techniques for healing.
+At The Inner Stage, I have been able to combine my focus on psychodrama-informed therapy techniques for healing with parts work from Internal Family Systems therapy.
 In addition, I have found it especially rewarding to work with folks of college age (roughly 18-22 years old).
 This developmental period, often called “emerging adulthood,” is full of both turbulence and opportunities for growth.
 Emerging adults are often well-positioned to explore and work through issues related to identity, family of origin, and self-image, and I am honored to be able to help guide that process.